-- 1. the concepts and techniques of the chemistry and microbiology of food and a critical awareness of their application in food quality assurance. - 2. the concepts and techniques of human nutrition and food processing and a critical awareness of their application in the manufacture and production of wholesome food.
+- 1. the concepts and techniques of the chemistry and microbiology of food and a critical awareness of their application in food quality assurance. - 2. the concepts and techniques of the application of quality assurance systems and a critical awareness of their application in food manufacture and production.